 Employees are encouraged to promptly report incidents of unlawful discrimination and/or retaliation to an administrator, supervisor, or other District-level official so that the Board may address the conduct.
-Any administrator, supervisor, or other District-level employee or official who receives such a complaint shall file it with the CO within two (2) school days.
+Any administrator, supervisor, or other District-level employee or official who receives such a complaint shall file it with the CO () at his/her first convenience () within two (2) school days.